Knowledge is key: Do your homework to do no harm and see the amazing benefits supplements have to offer dogs.

 Other Countries Use Different Regulatory Frameworks

-Other countries have supplements regulations set up differently.
-India, Japan and China have a whole regulatory framework for traditional medicine and supplements, as they are part of their medical management in general.1
+Other countries have supplement regulations set up differently.
+India, Japan, and China have a whole regulatory framework for traditional medicine and supplements, as they are part of their medical management in general.1

-In Canada supplements are regulated by Natural Health Products Regulations and are assessed for safety, quality and efficacy via literature data and research before they can be sold.1
+In Canada, supplements are regulated by Natural Health Products Regulations and assessed for safety, quality, and efficacy via literature data and research before being imported or sold.1

 Buyer Beware: Read Supplement Labels

-One way to help decide whether to use a product is by reading the label.
-It can tell us a lot about a product in a small amount of space.
+Reading the label is one way to help decide whether to use a product.
+It can tell us a lot about a product in a small space.

 Check for Commercially Grown or Wild Harvested Ingredients

-The label may say nothing at all about where an ingredient comes from, in which case it is likely either commercially grown or “wild harvested” also known as wildcrafting (hand picking the herb from its natural or wild ecosystem).
+The label may say nothing about where an ingredient comes from, in which case it is likely either commercially grown or “wild harvested,” also known as wildcrafting (hand-picking the herb from its natural or wild ecosystem).

-There is a common belief that wild harvested supplements have greater medicinal properties because these plants have to be stronger in order to survive the natural environmental stressors.
+There is a common belief that wild-harvested supplements have greater medicinal properties because these plants have to be stronger to survive the natural environmental stressors.

-Studies have shown that the active ingredients are the same in wild harvested products verse commercially grown plants and that wildcrafting needs to be re-evaluated.3
+That may not be true, however.
+Studies have shown that the active ingredients are the same in wild-harvested products verse commercially grown plants and that wildcrafting needs re-evaluation.3

-- In some places it is illegal to harvest certain plants wildly because the amount harvested is not regulated, so harvesting causes depletion and risks extinction.
-Wild Gingseng, and Slippery Elm are examples of plants that are illegal to harvest in certain places.
+- In some places, it is illegal to harvest certain plants wildly because the amount harvested is not regulated, so harvesting causes depletion and risks extinction.
+For example, wild ginseng and slippery elm are illegal plants to harvest in certain places.

-- There is a real risk that whoever is doing the harvesting collects the wrong species, which could cause toxicity, adverse effects, or ineffectiveness of the product.
+- There is a real risk that whoever is harvesting collects the wrong species, which could cause toxicity, adverse effects, or ineffectiveness of the product.

 - Plants in the environment are also subject to contamination through water runoff.

-- Depending on the location, secondary pesticide contamination can happen from the spraying of nearby crops.
+- Depending on the location, secondary pesticide contamination can happen from spraying nearby crops.

-- The ability to collect enough plants to keep up with supply can also be a challenge as sourcing ingredients can be seasonal.
+- Collecting enough plants to keep up with supply can also be challenging as sourcing ingredients can be seasonal.

 Commercially Cultivated Ingredients